minister19/RL_pytorch_shared/Diaries.md

 - torch.nn.Sequential is compatible with torch.optim.Adam, does not affect convergence arrival.
 - Actor Critic's critic output_dim===1 and output_activation===torch.nn.Identity, this is critical.
-- It seems for ddpg, continuous learn (batch gradient) is better than stepped learn.
+- It seems for DDPG, continuous learn (batch gradient) is better than stepped learn.

 ### 2021-12-01 Shawn: works on DDPG.